federicogiannini13/scl-practical-guide/README.md

+# A Practical Guide to Streaming Continual Learning - Motivating Example

+This repository contains the official code for the motivating example presented in the paper **"A Practical Guide to Streaming Continual Learning"** published in *Neurocomputing* (2026).

-This code aims to compare Streaming Machine Learning (SML) and Online Continual Learning (OCL) solutions in two different scenarios:
+The code reproduces the experiments discussed in Section 6 of the paper.
+It compares Streaming Machine Learning (SML) and Online Continual Learning (OCL) solutions in two different scenarios:
 - **Virtual drifts scenario** involves only virtual drifts, each introducing a new feature subspace that extends the decision boundary.
 The previously observed concepts are assumed to remain valid.
 - **Real drift scenario** all the concepts share the same input distribution.
 Each drift introduces a new classification problem which may invalidate the previous.